boblemaire/IoTaWatt/Docs/CTconfig.rst

 Voltage Type CT
 ~~~~~~~~~~~~~~~

-Voltage type CTs are typically described with an output in volts (V).
+Voltage type CTs are typically described with an output in volts (V) and
-They have an internal burden resistor that causes them to produce an ouput
+have an internal burden resistor that causes them to produce an output
-voltage rather than an output current.
+voltage rather current.
 They are connected to a modified IoTaWatt
 input that has had the internal burden resistor removed and specified as zero
 in the device configuration burden menu.
 IoTaWatt will ask for a **Cal** factor.
 This is the primary current in amps that corresponds to 1 volt of output from the CT.